 Jaime Ann DeQuinzio, Ph.D., BCBA-D has specialized in the education and treatment of individuals with autism since 1998.
 She currently is the primary researcher and a consultant at Alpine Learning Group.
 She also is an adjunct lecturer in the Psychology Department at Caldwell University.
 She has provided consultation and training in both public and private schools and to families regarding the clinical application of Applied Behavior Analysis.
 Dr. DeQuinzio has served as guest reviewer for many journals including the Journal of Applied Behavior Analysis, Behavior Analysis in Practice, Behavior Modification, The Psychological Record, Behavioral Interventions, and Research in Developmental Disabilities.
 She has published research and book chapters on topics including observational learning, social referencing, video modeling, independence, and problem behavior and has presented her work at both local and national conferences.

-Lori Mastrogiacomo, M.A., BCBA, is the Director of Outreach at the Connecticut Center for Child Development (CCCD), a private nonprofit program serving individuals with autism and related disorders.
+Lori Mastrogiacomo, M.A., BCBA, is the Co-Director at Gold Coast Children’s Center, a private program providing ABA services to children and families in Connecticut.
 She holds a master’s degree in clinical psychology (behavior analysis track) from the University of Massachusetts (Dartmouth), and is currently working toward a Ph.D. in Applied Behavior Analysis at Caldwell University.
 She is a Board Certified Behavior Analyst, and a Licensed Behavior Analyst in the state of NY.
 Ms. Mastrogiacomo was previously the Director of Outreach at the Connecticut Center for Child Development (CCCD), developed a parent training program at New Jersey Medical School-UMDNJ, worked as Clinical Director at the Educational Partnership for Instructing Children (EPIC), and was an Outreach Case Manager at Alpine Learning Group.
-She has worked with children and adolescents with autism in home, school and community settings and has presented at numerous conferences in the areas of autism and applied behavior analysis.
+She has worked with children, adolescents, and adults with autism in home, school and community settings and has presented at numerous conferences in the areas of autism and applied behavior analysis.
 She is Past President of the New Jersey Association for Behavior Analysis (NJABA), and Past President of the Autism SIG of the Association for Behavior Analysis International (ABAI).